Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/wpcli.md

 [WP-CLI](https://wp-cli.org/) is the command-line interface for WordPress.
 You can update plugins, configure multisite installations and much more, without using a web browser.

-With this tool is possible to manage the websites installed, like changing the password of the users or export the database.
+With this tool it is possible to manage the websites installed, like changing the password of users or exporting the database.
 This tool is used inside VVV from the default provisioners and internals and is very powerful.

-VVV includes the nightly version of WP-CLI, but if you want to contribute to WP CLI development, you can install the `wpcli-dev utility.
+VVV includes the nightly version of WP-CLI, but if you want to contribute to WP CLI development, you can install the `wpcli-dev utility`.

 ## Examples